-Plan NH Merit Awards of Excellence Program 2017
+Plan NH Merit Awards of Excellence Program 2017 (due date extended to April 28)

 Plan NH believes that what we build, where we build, and how we build have an influence on the health and vibrancy of a community.

 Our mission is to raise awareness of that link - within those professionals in the building industries, and within the communities themselves - by fostering excellence in planning, design and development of New Hampshire's built environment.